 Shopping history.
 A shopping assistant app can help users keep track of their past purchases and products they looked at.

 Package tracking.
 The app can keep track of a user’s shipments from any merchant and inform users about delivery status.
 How does this happen?
 Whenever users buy something they get a confirmation of the purchase sent to their email address with a tracking number.
 The personal shopping assistant app automatically scans a user’s email and picks up all tracking numbers.
-After that it is up to the app to keep users informed about delivery status.
+After that, it's up to the app to keep users informed about delivery status.

-Mona is a great example of an app that combines artificial intelligence, big data, and real people’s expertise to create a very helpful personal shopping assistant.
-It was brought to life by a team of former Amazon employees.
+Mona is one of the best shopping assistant apps for iOS.
+It combines artificial intelligence, big data, and real people’s expertise.
+The given app was brought to life by a team of former Amazon employees.

 Mona’s Co-Founder Orkun Atik emphasizes the importance of research for the development of any app that is powered by artificial intelligence.
 He admits that the most difficult part of developing their app was taking into consideration hundreds of experiments: finding out what people like and dislike and which goods they prefer over others.
 Any shopping assistant app requires big samples of data to improve its recommendation systems, and the more data it gets the better performance it will achieve over time.